4 year old

 Governments support the preschool year by partially funding a 15 hours program in the year before school for all Australian children.
 This means fees can be kept as low as possible.
 There are three teachers/ educators working each session with preschool children in a maximum ratio of 1 adult to 10 children which is above the recommended regulation requirement.

-Children are usually booked for all sessions based on this 15 hours policy.
-There is also an extended hours program, available depending on the needs of families.
+Children are booked for all sessions for their group based on this 15 hours policy.

 Monday- 9.15am to 2.15pm